EnergyTransition/pyESDL/docs/source/Technical foundation/index.rst

 - 0..*  → List of Port  (read as zero or more)
 - 0..1  → optional Carrier (read as zero or one)

-Furthermore, some classes are abstract (contain data, but cannot be instantiated), prefixed with an A in a circle and in italics.
-E.g. you cannot create an instance of the EnergyAsset class (nor Producer or Port) itself, but you should always instantiate a subclass, in this caseWindTurbine.
+Furthermore, some classes are `abstract` (contain data, but cannot be instantiated), prefixed with an A in a circle and in italics.
+E.g. you cannot create an instance of the EnergyAsset class (nor Producer or Port) itself, but you should always instantiate a subclass, in this case ``WindTurbine``.

 An additional benefit of using ECore and strict typing is that all this information about how classes relate to other classes in ESDL is also available at runtime.
 This benefit